Evolis3d/PhotoLayout/README.md

 * * *

 **PhotoLayout** is a set of tools _(probably more than one script)_ that will export your current PSD document to a self-generated, custom Unity C# script.
-This script is really a GUI generator and composer, a custom editor tool that will created a nested Canvas from scratch, filled with all its children.
+This script is really a GUI generator and composer, a custom editor tool that will create a nested Canvas from scratch, filled with all its children.

 The order of the elements is reversed so it matches the one from your PSD document.